Pope Clement X: Early work

 Altieri received a doctorate in law from the Roman College in 1611.
-After finishing his studies, he was named auditor of Giovanni Battista Lancellotti in 1623, in the nunciature of Poland.
-He was ordained April 6, 1624.
+After finishing his studies, he was named auditor of Giovanni Battista Lancellotti in 1623, in the nuncio of Poland.
+He was ordained on 6 April 1624.
 On his return to Rome, he was named Bishop of Camerino, then governor of Loreto and of all Umbria.
 Pope Urban VIII (1623–44) gave him charge of the works designed to protect the territory of Ravenna from the unruly Po River.

 Pope Innocent X (1644–55) sent him as nuncio to Naples, where he remained for eight years.
 He is credited with the re-establishment of peace after the stormy days of Masaniello.
 Pope Alexander VII (1655–67) confided to him a mission to Poland.

 Pope Clement IX (1667–69) named him Superintendent of the Papal Exchequer (in charge of the Church's finances), and in 1667 his maestro di camera, and he was made Secretary of the Congregation of Bishops and Regulars.
 Just before his death, Clement IX made him a cardinal.
 He was then about seventy-nine years of age; and Clement IX, when making him a member of the Sacred College, said to him: "You will be our successor."

 After the funeral of Pope Clement IX, sixty-two electors entered into conclave on 20 December 1669.
 Forty-two votes were necessary, and due to the rivalry between the French and Spanish factions, heated discussion prevailed for four months.
-Giovanni Cardinal Conti was supported by twenty-two votes; Cardinal Rospigliosi, nephew of the late pope, had thirty, or, as some say, thirty-three, with two at the accesso, so that he needed only seven more votes to gain the tiara.
-Cardinal Cerri obtained twenty-three votes.
+Cardinal Giannicolò Conti was supported by twenty-two votes; Cardinal Giacomo Rospigliosi, nephew of the late pope, had thirty, or, as some say, thirty-three, with two at the accesso, so that he needed only seven more votes to gain the tiara.
+Cardinal Carlo Cerri obtained twenty-three votes.

 At length the cardinals agreed to resort to the old expedient of electing a cardinal of advanced years, and proposed Cardinal Altieri, almost an octogenarian, whose long life had been spent in the service of the Catholic Church, and whom Clement IX, on the eve of his death, had raised to the dignity of the purple.
 The reason a prelate of such transcendent merits received the cardinalate so late in life seems to have been that he had waived his claims to the elevation in favour of an older brother.